 - offer high quality of service management compliant with industrial standards and

-- provide a superior user experience, usability and ease of use for a very large number of users, with the functionalities available 24/7
+- provide a superior user experience, usability and ease of use for a very large number of users, with functionalities available 24/7.

 The ESOC Procurement tender invites market players from industry and the research community to develop a set of innovative, modular, customisable and composable services for a wide variety of users from the research communities and beyond.